Bios | CMOS De-Animator 3

 Report a Bad Link

-Like with De-Animator 1.0, one-time activated administrator privileges are required, if the application is ran for the first time in your system.
-CMOS De-Animator v2 now includes a self-test on its startup to check, whether the CMOS can be successfully accessed to.
+One-time activated administrator privileges are required, if the application is ran for the first time in your system.
+CMOS De-Animator includes a self-test on its startup to check, whether the CMOS can be successfully accessed to.
 After successful execution with the status "Ready to go" visible, the application can be normally used even under non-privileged accounts on your machine (i.e. under an user account).
 This doesn't apply to Windows 98/ME, where the utility works instantly.

 lse-alarm messages from some picky antivirus programs.
 (More information.)